 - Muscle spasm

-Please read the Medication Guide for RETACRITTM (epoetin alfa-epbx) and discuss it with your doctor.
+Please read the Medication Guide for RETACRIT® and discuss it with your doctor.

 INDICATIONS

-RETACRITTM (epoetin alfa-epbx) is used to treat a lower than normal number of red blood cells (anemia) caused by:
+RETACRIT® is used to treat a lower-than-normal number of red blood cells (anemia) caused by:

-- Chemotherapy that will be used for at least 2 months after starting RETACRITTM.
+- Chemotherapy that will be used for at least 2 months after starting RETACRIT®

 You are encouraged to report adverse events related to Pfizer products by calling